towerofnix/blog/posts/3-rewrote-it-again.md

 got the same stylesheet it used to have.
 All of the webpage rendering is done on my computer before the site is published to GitHub Pages - *not* by your web browser.
-That means the site should work on practically any device, regardless of JavaScript support (though, of course, Discord still won't work on no-script browsers).
+That means the site should work on practically any device, regardless of JavaScript support (though, of course, Disqus still won't work on no-script browsers).

 There *is* a better archive section, though.
 It's now split into multiple